MamunTech/Responsive-Website/README.md

-This is responsive one page static website
+This is responsive one page static website developed by Mamun